JamesKohli/napoleon/docs/overview/module.md

 Given a game object, a player role, return the view object that is used by the client to display the game state.
 This should contain game state known to the player.

+The optional is_replay argument is set to true if the game is in replay mode.

 ### Action